 The Group has aligned its risk organisational responsibilities with the objective of ensuring a common risk view across the Group.
-As a matter of good business practice and prudence, the Board of Director ("BOD") set and approved risk tolerance and delegated responsibility of the Group's risk management functions to the Audit, Finance and Risk Committee ("AFRC") which has being subdivided into three sub-committees: (1) Audit Sub-Committee, (2) Finance Sub-Committee and (3) Risk Sub-committee; all three oversighting specific scopes and functions within the Group, being an independent and clearly segregated body from the business divisions to ensure such risks are monitored and controlled in a focused manner.
+As a matter of good business practice and prudence, the Board of Director ("BOD") set and approved risk tolerance and delegated responsibility of the Group's risk management functions to the Audit, Finance and Risk Committee ("AFRC") which is constituted as two separate sub-committees namely: (a) The Audit and Finance Sub-Committee ("AFSC"); and (b) The Risk Sub-Committee ("RSC")", all two oversighting specific scopes and functions within the Group, being an independent and clearly segregated body from the business divisions to ensure such risks are monitored and controlled in a focused manner.
 However, such delegation of authority does not absolve the Board and its members from their risk management responsibilities and the need to oversee the work of any such committee(s) exercising delegated authority.